Semi-Supervised Subspace Clustering via Tensor Low-Rank Representation: Experiments

 \section{Experiments}

-In this section, we evaluated the proposed model on 6 commonly-used benchmark datasets, including ORL, YaleB, COIL20, Isolet, MNIST and Alphabet\footnote{http://www.cad.zju.edu.cn/home/dengcai/Data/data.html}.
-Those datasets cover face images, object images, digit images and spoken letters.
+In this section, we evaluated the proposed model on 8 commonly-used benchmark datasets, including ORL, YaleB, COIL20, Isolet, MNIST, Alphabet, BF0502 and Notting-Hill\footnote{ORL, YaleB, COIL20, Isolet and MNIST can be found in \url{http://www.cad.zju.edu.cn/home/dengcai/Data/data.html}, BF0502 in \url{https://www.robots.ox.ac.uk/~vgg/data/nface/index.html}, Notting-Hill in \url{https://sites.google.com/site/baoyuanwu2015/}.}.
+Those datasets cover face images, object images, digit images, spoken letters, and videos.
 To generate the weakly-supervisory information, following \cite{7931596}, we inferred the pairwise constraints from the randomly selected labels.

 We compared our method with LRR \cite{6180173} and six state-of-the-art semi-supervised subspace clustering methods, including DPLRR \cite{9454509}, SSLRR \cite{7931596}, L-RPCA \cite{9250019}, CP-SSC \cite{8682314}, SC-LRR \cite{6750063} and CLRR \cite{7726045}.
 We performed standard spectral clustering in \cite{8587179} on all the methods to generate the clustering result.
 We adopted the clustering accuracy and normalized mutual information (NMI) to measure their performance.
 For both metrics, the larger, the better.
 For fair comparisons, we carefully tuned the hyper-parameters of the compared methods through exhaustive grid search to achieve the best result.
 To comprehensively evaluate the different methods, for each dataset, we randomly selected various percentages of initial labels $(\{5 \%, 10 \%, 15 \%, 20 \%, 25 \%, 30 \%\})$ to infer the pairwise constraints.
+We used the same label information for all the compared methods in every case.
 To reduce the influence of the random selection, we repeated the experiments 10 times with the randomly selected labels each time, and reported the average performance.